-A public review period of thirty (30 days) will be available for stakeholders to comment on the Draft Environmental Impact Assessment Report, its summary (translated in four languages), the various specialist studies, the Environmental Management Plans and Programmes.
-Stakeholder comments will be taken into consideration with the preparation of the final documents.
+The Draft Environmental Impact Assessment Report, its summary (translated in four languages), the various specialist studies, the Environmental Management Plans and Programmes were made available for a period of thirty (30 days) for stakeholders to comment.
+Stakeholder comments were taken into consideration with the preparation of the final documents.
 The availability of the final documents will be announced prior to submission to the decision-making authority.